Kondoa Irangi rock paintings

 kolo rock paintings

-The population was not static, indeed according to the paintings’ characteristics we know who made them.
+The population was not static; indeed, the paintings’ characteristics reveal who made them.

-The red paintings are related to hunter-gatherer people, in Kondoa and throughout the Arusha, Manyara, Mara and Singida areas of Tanzania, while the white paintings were made by the Bantu people, during their expansion to this region.
-The white and red paintings have been attributed to Nilotic and Cushitic tribes.
+The red paintings are associated with hunter-gatherer people in Kondoa and throughout the Arusha, Manyara, Mara, and Singida areas of Tanzania, while the white paintings were made by the Bantu people during their expansion into this region.
+The white and red paintings have been attributed to the Nilotic and Cushitic tribes.

 The black paintings are considered more recent compared to the red and white ones.

-The area in rich in geometric paintings: we are not sure what they mean, there are several interpretations, the more common is that this is a rudimental form of writing system.
+The area is rich in geometric paintings; we are not sure what they mean, but there are several interpretations.
+The more common is that this is a rudimentary form of writing system.

 Modern Rituals and People of the Kondoa Irangi Area